nsankaran-usf/NEURO201/README.md

 # NEURO201
-Welcome to the Github page for *NEUR 201: Data analysis and research methods for cellular Neuroscience*.
-This is a repository where you will find all code related to various in-class coding activities and data analysis assignments.
+Welcome to the Github repository for *NEUR 201: Data analysis and research methods for cellular Neuroscience*.
+This repository is where you will find all data-analysis activities that you will complete throughout this course.
+There are two separate folders: one called *In-class activies* contains code for various exercises we will complete together during lectures, and another called *Assignments* contains the code for data-analysis exercises you will complete on your own as graded assignments.

+You will access all code in a format called *Jupyter notebooks*, which is like an interactive textbook in which you can create, edit, and run chunks of code.
+You don't need to install anything to access these notebooks!
+Instead, we will run them on a remote server (called Google Colab).
+Access the notebooks on Colab by using the buttons below:

+[insert button here]

+Questions?
+Get in touch.
+Email nsankaran[at]usfca.edu

+License
+This work is under a CC-BY-SA-4.0 license.
+You are free to use and adapt these resources, but if you generate a derivative of these resources, they should be distributed with a similar license.